Get Carter (2000 film): Plot

 Jack sets out on a path of vengeance.
 Geraldine calls Jack, apologizing for what happened to Doreen and says that Paice is coming to kill her; Jack arrives to find her body.
 He then heads to Eddie's apartment to interrogate him.
 Eddie tells Jack that Paice is at Kinnear's; Jack throws him off the balcony to his death.
 McCarty tracks Jack to Eddie's apartment, beginning a car chase; McCarty is forced off the road, crashing violently and presumably killing the mobsters.
 At Kinnear's house, Jack confronts Paice, who claims Kinnear is the man behind Ritchie's murder.
 Jack attempts to hit Paice from behind, but Paice sees him in a reflection and ducks.
 Paice then pummels him to the ground while commenting that Ritchie put up more of a fight than he did, thereby admitting that he was involved in his brother's death.
 Paice walks away and joins some women on the busy dance floor.

 Bloodied, Jack gets up and follows Paice to the dance floor, telling him he should finish what he starts.
 Paice agrees; he tries to sucker punch Jack, but Jack floors him with one punch before brutally beating Paice to death.
 Jack pulls his pistol and points it directly at Paice's face.

 Jack confronts Kinnear, who says that he only told Paice to get the disc back from Ritchie, not kill him, and that Paice and Brumby committed the murder; Jack lets Kinnear live.

 In a car park, Jack finds Brumby attempting to steal the disc from Jack's car.
 Brumby admits involvement in the murder, warning Jack that killing him will force him to run for the rest of his life.
 As Brumby walks away, Jack calls out to him.
 Brumby won't turn around and Jack shoots him in the back.

 Having settled the score for his brother, a now shaven Jack meets Doreen one last time at Ritchie's grave and explains that he has to go away for a while.
 After reminding her that she is special, they say their goodbyes.
 Jack gets into his car and opens a map that leads to Las Vegas.

 Production

+Development

 A remake of Get Carter was first announced in 1997.
 The film had previously been remade in 1972 by director George Armitage as Hit Man.
 Tarsem Singh was first attached to direct, then replaced by Samuel Bayer, before Stephen Kay signed on.
 The remake shifted the action from Newcastle upon Tyne to Seattle.

+Filming

 Principal photography took place mainly in Vancouver, British Columbia, although the production spent several days in Seattle and Tacoma, Washington to film exteriors of local landmarks.
 The opening Las Vegas sequence was shot at The Venetian casino-hotel.

+Casting

 Michael Caine's role was originally relegated to a one-scene cameo appearance, which he agreed to do as a favor to his friend Sylvester Stallone.
 However, after a test screening, additional scenes were scripted and shot to expand this role.